Youssef11khaled99/Nonuniform-Quantizer/README.md

 # Nonuniform-Quantizer
-It's a image (lossy)compression technique that take a photo path and number of bits then compress it to and produce an image
+It's an image (lossy)compression technique that takes a photo path and number of bits then compress it to and produce an image